kubrickfr/avsc-wiki/API.md

     fit a single element, it will be increased appropriately.
 Defaults to 64kB.
   + `omitHeader` {Boolean} Don't emit the header.
 This can be useful when appending to an existing container file.
 Defaults to `false`.
+  + `syncMarker` {Buffer} 16 byte buffer to use as synchronization marker inside the file.
+If unspecified, a random value will be generated.
   + `unsafe` {Boolean} Whether to check each record before encoding it.
     Defaults to `true`.